privacybydesign/pbdf-website/pages/en/irma-explanation.md

 Attributes that hold for you can be downloaded to your IRMA app on your phone.
 Typically this is done via the [web](/issuance), but it is also possible to do this in a face-to-face scenario at a counter.
-An organisation that provides attributes is called an *attribute issuer*, or simply an *issuer*.
+An organization that provides attributes is called an *attribute issuer*, or simply an *issuer*.
 There may be several issuers of attributes, such
 as: